-We will incur increased costs as a result of operating as a public company, and our management will be required to devote substantial time to new compliance initiatives.
+We are currently incurring and expect to continue to incur increased costs as a result of operating as a public company, and our management will be required to devote substantial time to new compliance initiatives and corporate governance practices.

-As a public company, and particularly after we are no longer an "emerging growth company," we will incur significant legal, accounting and other expenses that we did not incur as a private company.
-We expect that we will need to hire additional accounting, finance and other personnel in connection with our becoming, and our efforts to comply with the requirements of being, a public company, and our management and other personnel will need to devote a substantial amount of time towards maintaining compliance with these requirements.
+As a newly public company, we are incurring and expect to continue to incur additional significant legal, accounting and other expenses that we did not incur as a private company.
+We expect that these expenses will further increase after we are no longer an "emerging growth company."
+We expect that we will need to hire additional accounting, finance and other personnel in connection with our continuing efforts to comply with the requirements of being a public company, and our management and other personnel will need to continue to devote a substantial amount of time towards maintaining compliance with these requirements.
 In addition, the Sarbanes-Oxley Act of 2002 and rules subsequently implemented by the Securities and Exchange Commission and NASDAQ have imposed various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
 Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives.
 Moreover, these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
 For example, we expect that these rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance.
-Overall, we estimate that our incremental costs resulting from operating as a public company may be between \$2.0 million and \$4.0 million per year.